dyno-might/dyno-might.github.io/_posts/2026-07-14-pseudpocalypse.md

 If you think about specific people, I think you can convince yourself that these 24 represent real things, and that it's plausible to guess them from text.
 (Your favorite existential angst + science blogger, for example, might score lower on "modesty" than the other honesty-humility facets.)
 The different sub-factors are surely correlated, but not perfectly correlated.

 Of course, the biggest thing you learn from people's writing is *how they write*.
-Do they pointlessly split infinitives?
+Do they tend to pointlessly split infinitives?
 Do they use hyphen-connected words?
 Do they, incorrectly, position their adverbial clauses?

 The idea of attributing authorship using writing style features goes back to at least 1440, when Lorenzo Valla demonstrated that the [Donation of Constantine](https://en.wikipedia.org/wiki/Donation_of_Constantine)—in which Emperor Constantine supposedly donated the Roman Empire to the Catholic Church—used a vernacular that came from 400 years after Constantine's death and was therefore a forgery.
 In 1851, Augustus De Morgan observed that average word length tends to be stable for the same author.
 The first "modern" attempt seemingly came in 1964, when Mosteller and Wallace published [*Inference in an Authorship Problem*](https://doi.org/10.2307/2283270):